Dallas Market Center: History

 Dallas Market Center was founded in 1957 by real estate developer Trammell Crow.
 The first trade event at Dallas Market Center was held in July 1957 and was attended by 1,850 visitors.
 Today, the largest markets attract more than 50,000 attendees from all 50 states and 84 countries.

-The Trade Mart was the destination of United States President John F. Kennedy's motorcade on November 22, 1963 when he was assassinated in Dealey Plaza.
+The Trade Mart was the destination of United States President John F. Kennedy's motorcade on November 22, 1963, when he was assassinated in Dealey Plaza.
 He was scheduled to give a speech to 2,600 people at a sold-out luncheon in the Grand Courtyard.
 Notable guests awaiting Kennedy's arrival included Market Center partners Trammell Crow and John Stemmons; J. Erik Jonsson, one of the owners of Texas Instruments; and Dallas Mayor Earle Cabell.
-Special dispensation had been arranged to allow the Catholics to eat the planned steak main course at the luncheon.
+As the event fell on a Friday, special dispensation had been arranged to allow the Catholics in attendance to eat meat (the planned main course was steak) at the luncheon.

 On October 12, 1964, English sculptor Elisabeth Frink created the bronze sculpture The Eagle which sits outside the main entrance today.
-It features a William Blake quote and a plaque which reads, "Placed in memorial by the friends of United States President John Fitzgerald Kennedy who awaited from his arrival at the Dallas Trade Mart on November 22, 1963 when he was assassinated in Dealey Plaza."
+It features a William Blake quote and a plaque which reads, "Placed in memorial by the friends of United States President John Fitzgerald Kennedy who awaited his arrival at the Dallas Trade Mart on November 22, 1963 when he was assassinated in Dealey Plaza."

 By the late 1980s, Dallas Market Center comprised six buildings with 6.9 e6sqft of space housing 3,200 tenants employing 60,000.